SteKelehan/Rest-Service-Development/readme.md

 ## Running the code

 The project was written in python.
-The repo contains 2 python files "task_master.py" and "node.py" these will be exicuting the caculation on the given repo.
+The repo contains 2 python files "task_master.py" and "node.py" these will be exicuting the caculation on the given repo. /n
-The repo also has a file called "Token.txt" this is where the git access token should be stored.
-There is a "makeenv.sh".
-This is the file that will install the nessasary python plug-ins.
-Finally there is a scrip called "setup.sh" that will take 3 comandline args 1.name of gitname, 2. name of repo and 3. the amout of nodes you would like to run on the repo.
+The repo also has a file called "Token.txt" this is where the git access token should be stored. /n There is a "makeenv.sh".
+This is the file that will install the nessasary python plug-ins./n Finally there is a scrip called "setup.sh" that will take 3 comandline args 1.name of gitname, 2. name of repo and 3. the amout of nodes you would like to run on the repo.

 ## Code

-There is two python scrips.
+There are two python scrips:

 ### task_setter.py

 The files used a RESTful api to communicated with one another.
 The "task_maser.py" pulled the appropeate infomation from the choosen gitgub repo.
 It did this using the github API.
-The file is given asscess to the repo via github access tokens witch are stored ona "Token.txt" file.
+The file is given asscess to the repo via github access tokens witch are stored ona "Token.txt" file./n
 With this the scriped gets the commits and the trees with in every commit from the repo.
-It then processes this information and and read ready to give jobs to nodes requesting a job.
+It then processes this information and and read ready to give jobs to nodes requesting a job./n
 The nodes are then given a file each from the "task_setter.py".
-The resutls are then returned to this file and stored in order to caculate the avarage CC (Code Complexity).
+The resutls are then returned to this file and stored in order to caculate the avarage CC (Code Complexity). /n
-When all the task (this being the CC caculated on each file) are completed the "task_setter.py" tells the nodes when they requesta new job.
+When all the task (this being the CC caculated on each file) are completed the "task_setter.py" tells the nodes when they requesta new job. /n
 Finally the results are writen to a file called "Results.txt"

 ### node.py

 This file is a worker that calls on the "task_setter.py" to do work.
-It gets a responce.
-It reseives the commit identifier "sha", the file name "path", and the status "status" this allows the node to pull the raw file contence form the githb API.
+It gets a responce./n It reseives the commit identifier "sha", the file name "path", and the status "status" this allows the node to pull the raw file contence form the githb API./n
-It then caculates the code complexity of the given file using Radon.
-Finally the node returns the information to the "task_setter.py" and asks for anouther task.
+It then caculates the code complexity of the given file using Radon. /n Finally the node returns the information to the "task_setter.py" and asks for anouther task./n

 ## Built With